WordSwing/pepper-and-carrot/README.md

 ## License

-In the spirit of the Pepper and Carrot comic itself, these sentences are also licensed [CC-BY](https://creativecommons.org/licenses/by/4.0/).
+In the spirit of the Pepper and Carrot comic, which is licensed CC-BY, these sentences are also licensed [CC-BY](https://creativecommons.org/licenses/by/4.0/).
 If you use these sentences in any project, please provide a link to [https://wordswing.com/about](https://wordswing.com/about) or a link back to this repository.